Screenly/cli/README.md

 If `~/.screenly` becomes malformed (for example from a hand-edit), the CLI reports the problem and leaves the file untouched rather than discarding credentials.
 Fix the file's YAML, or delete it and run `screenly login` to start fresh.

+The file holds every profile's token in plain text.
+On Linux and macOS it is created with `0600` permissions, so only your user can read it.
+On Windows it inherits the permissions of your home directory, so treat it the way you would any other credentials file.
+Avoid running two `login` commands at the same time: the CLI replaces the file atomically, but it does not lock it, so simultaneous writes can drop one of the two profiles.

 ## Output Formats

 All list and get commands support three output formats via the global `--output` (`-o`) flag: